Slavery in medieval Europe: Vikings

-The 10th-century Persian traveller Ibn Rustah described how Swedish Vikings, the Varangians or Rus, terrorized and enslaved the Slavs taken in their raids along the Volga River.

-Slaves were often sold south, to Byzantine or Muslim buyers, via paths such as the Volga trade route.
+The 10th-century Persian traveler Ibn Rustah described how Vikings, the Varangians or Rus, terrorized and enslaved the Slavs taken in their raids along the Volga River.
+Slaves were often sold south, to Byzantium via the Black Sea slave trade, or to Muslim buyers, via paths such as the Volga trade route through the Khazar slave trade and later the Volga Bulgarian slave trade to the Bukhara slave trade in Central Asia and from there to slavery in the Abbasid Caliphate.

+People taken captive during the Viking raids across Eastern Europe could be sold to Moorish Spain via the Dublin slave trade, or transported to Hedeby or Brännö and from there via the Volga trade route to present-day Russia, where slaves and furs were sold to Muslim merchants in exchange for Arab silver dirham and silk, which have been found in Birka, Wollin, and Dublin; initially this trade route between Europe and the Abbasid Caliphate passed via the Khazar Kaghanate, but from the early 10th century onward it went via Volga Bulgaria.

 Ahmad ibn Fadlan of Baghdad provides an account of the other end of this trade route, namely of Volga Vikings selling Slavic slaves to middle-eastern merchants.
 Finland proved another source for Viking slave raids.

-Slaves from Finland or Baltic states were traded as far as central Asia.
+Slaves from Finland or Baltic states were traded as far as Central Asia, that is the Bukhara slave trade, connecting it to the slavery in the Abbasid Caliphate in the Middle East.
 Captives may have been traded far within the Viking trade network, and within that network, it was possible to be sold again.
 In the Life of St. Findan, the Irishman was bought and sold three times after being taken captive by a Viking group.